codebeat-nl/xtm1638/README.md

 - xtm1638Example05.ino - Gauge, battery indicator, animation, orientation change
 .
 ## Gauge examples
 You can use the class it's gauge() function to display bars as indicators.
 Gauges can represent a single value or two values (balanced).
 There are 5 different types, each gauge type has 3 modes, normal, center or inbound.
+Values can be 0..100% (for each 'channel').

 ![Gauge examples](https://raw.githubusercontent.com/codebeat-nl/xtm1638/master/xtm1638_gauge_modes-16.png)